 Swimming

-300 feet of beachfront sit just in front of a conveniently located in front of facilities for showering, restrooms, and a snack bar.
+300 feet of beachfront sit just in front of facilities for showers, restrooms, and a snack bar.

 The beach is typically open during the summer months from the end of May to early September.

-The area is swim at your own risk, and there is an ADA accessible ramp to allow swimming opportunities for all.
+Swimming here is at your own risk, and there is an ADA-accessible ramp to allow swimming opportunities for all who want them.

 Picnicking